How to extend supported file types in Amelia’s attachment custom field

 Starting with Amelia 8.3, the plugin follows WordPress’s default file security policy, which blocks .zip file uploads through the Attachment custom field.
+This restriction is in place for security reasons.

 However, advanced users can manually add additional file types (like .zip or .gz) by editing Amelia’s settings directly in the database.